 How it Works#

-The main features of novelWriter are listed in the Key Features chapter.
+The main features of novelWriter are listed in the Overview chapter.
 In this chapter, we go into some more details on how they are implemented.
 This is intended as an overview.
 Later on in this documentation these features will be covered in more detail.

 GUI Layout and Design#